How we can make SH33 safer

-- Signs and road markings to warn drivers of risks they need to prepare for further down the road such as intersections, stop signs or sharp curves.
+- improve the signs and road markings to warn drivers of risks they need to prepare for further down the road such as sharp curves

-- Rumble strips to give distracted drivers a wake-up call if they stray across the line.
+- lay rumble strips to give distracted or tired drivers a wake-up call if they stray across the line

 Following the completion of the safety improvements we expect to see a significant reduction in the deaths and serious injuries rate.